mercadopago/devsite-docs/guides/marketplace/web-checkout/create-marketplace.en.md

-# How to Integrate the Marketplace in the Smart Checkout
+# How to Integrate the Marketplace in the Checkout Mercado Pago

 ----[mla, mlb, mlc, mlm, mco, mlu]----
 > WARNING